dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

         -none
 ```

 In branching for release, we want to isolate the input code from risky changes, allow mainline development to continue, etc.  This typically involves creating a release branch for each repository, like "release/3.0".
 The outputs for .NET Core 3.0 switch to coming from this set of branches, and the original set of branches is now producing .NET Core 3.1 development bits.
-Looking at this action from the perspective of channels and subscriptions, we are actually saying:
+Looking at this action from the perspective of channels and subscriptions:
 - The .NET Core 3.0 Dev channel is now defunct (we are in release shutdown)
 - A .NET Core 3.0 release channel should produced from a set of yet-created branches.
 These branches would be based off the branches producing .NET Core 3.0 Dev bits.
 - Subscriptions intaking .NET Core 3.0 assets should map onto new branches and flow in the same manner as the .NET Core 3.0 Dev subscriptions